 "In the old days I would gladly travel," he says, "but my job has changed and I have to be around much more.
 Now people to come to me."
 He still makes exceptions, however, if his recipients are entering a peak fertile period.

-His clients come from all over the world.
+They come from all over the world.
 Houben claims biological offspring in Australia, Israel, Britain, Germany, Italy, Luxembourg, Belgium as well as Holland.
 His oldest child is 9 while the youngest is a newborn.

 He is by no means a world record holder.
 Houben says he once watched an episode of "Oprah" about a man who had fathered 200, a number he says he'll never catch.
 But he has been called Europe's most prolific sperm donor, and he's happy to accept the title.